marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory errors in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
 But instead are prone to error, misinformation, and bias.
-As part of my PhD work, I have been identifying what memories are most susceptible to such biases.
-By combining behavioral experiments, fMRI, and neural networks, we show that memory biases similarly exist in humans and machines.
-We find that these biases are not random mistakes, but are a product of an optimal learning system.
+As part of my PhD, I have been identifying what memories are most susceptible to such biases.
+By combining behavioral experiments, fMRI, and neural networks, we show that similar memory biases exist in humans and machines.
+We also find that these biases are not random mistakes, but are a product of an optimal learning system.